ShaphC/Rocket-Elevator-Foundation/README.md

 If the status of an Elevator in the database changes to "Intervention" status, the building's technical contact must be identified and an SMS must be sent to the telephone number associated with this contact.

-In this case, the designated contact must be the coach assigned to each team, and he must receive the alerts on his mobile phone.
+In this case, the designated contact will be the coach assigned to our team, David Amyot, and he will receives the alerts on his mobile phone.

 -----------------------------------------------------------------------------------------------